blitzarx1/egui_graphs/README.md

 ### Interactivity

-You can check more advanced [configurable demo](https://github.com/blitzarx1/egui_graph/tree/master/examples/configurable) for usage references and settings description.
+It is easy to add interactivity to the visualization.
+Just use `SettingsNavigation` and `SettingsInteraction` with constructor methods.
+You can also check [interactive demo](https://github.com/blitzarx1/egui_graph/tree/master/examples/interactive) and comprehensive [configurable demo](https://github.com/blitzarx1/egui_graph/tree/master/examples/configurable) for usage references and settings description.

 ## Gallery